qdewaghe/compile-commands/README.md

 ## Usage

-This tool has many possible uses, I'll go through some of them to showcase how it can be used.
+This tool has many possible uses, some of them are listed below.

-In a project composed of subproject with their own build folder, you can use `--merge` and indicate the root `--dir` and it will merge them in the specified directory.\
+In a project composed of subproject with their own build directories, you can use `--merge` and indicate the root `--dir` and it will merge them.
 This is particularly useful for LSP servers that don't handle these projects well.

 ```bash